sebastianx9407x/Illumio-assesment/README.md

 ## Overview

 This is my submission for the technical assessment.
+All implementation is done in parse_log_files.py.
 My approach involves reading the lookup file and constructing a dictionary with the format (dstport, protocol): tag.
 After creating this lookup table, I process each log line individually, extracting the (dstport, protocol) attributes for that specific log entry.
 I then check if this combination exists in the previously created lookup table.
 If a match is found, the corresponding tag's count is incremented in a dictionary.
 Additionally, the (dstport, protocol) combinations are tracked and incremented in a separate dictionary

 ## Assumptions